opendatalab/UniMERNet/README.md

 Welcome to the official repository of UniMERNet, a solution that converts images of mathematical expressions into LaTeX, suitable for a wide range of real-world scenarios.

 ## News 🚀🚀🚀
+**2024.07.21** 🎉🎉  Add Math Formula Detection (MFD) Tutorial based on [PDF-Extract-Kit](https://github.com/opendatalab/PDF-Extract-Kit) MFD model.
 **2024.06.06** 🎉🎉  Open-sourced evaluation code for UniMER dataset.
 **2024.05.06** 🎉🎉  Open-sourced UniMER dataset, including UniMER-1M for model training and UniMER-Test for MER evaluation.
-**2024.05.06** 🎉🎉  Added Streamlit formula recognition demo and provided local deployment App.
+**2024.05.06** 🎉🎉  Add Streamlit formula recognition demo and provided local deployment App.
 **2024.04.24** 🎉🎉  Paper now available on [ArXiv](https://arxiv.org/abs/2404.15254).
 **2024.04.24** 🎉🎉  Inference code and checkpoints have been released.